kapilanramachandran/Ecommerce_SmartBazzar/README.md

 # Ecommerce_SmartBazzar
-This repository is to develop a online shopping
+This repository is to develop a online shopping in uk customers